Code of conduct

 No weapons of any kind or illegal drugs are permitted at Drupal Europe venues.

 Sponsors and Exhibitors should not use sexualized images, activities, or other material.
 Booth staff, including volunteers, should not wear sexualized clothing/uniform/costume, or otherwise create a sexualized environment.
 Speakers should not use sexual language, images, or anything that would constitute harassment as defined above in their presentations.
-Sponsors, Exhibitors, and Speakers must abide by the terms in their agreements with the Drupal Association.
+Sponsors, Exhibitors, and Speakers must abide by the terms in their agreements with Drupal e.V..

 Consequences of unacceptable behavior